matiasmicheletto/dna-solver/ReadMe.md

     <img src="https://img.shields.io/website?down_color=red&down_message=offline&style=plastic&up_color=green&up_message=online&url=https%3A%2F%2Fsganode.herokuapp.com">
 </p>

-A simple Node.js based application for creating and testing evolutionary algorithms experiments.
+A Node.js module and a React.js GUI that allows to create and test evolutionary algorithms experiments with focus on hyperparametric optimization for specific optimization problems.

 This project was developed under the context of the final work for the posgraduate course *"Advanced Techniques for Evolutionary Computation"*  by [Dr. Ignacio Ponzoni](https://cs.uns.edu.ar/~ip/) at [DCIC](https://cs.uns.edu.ar/~devcs/) (UNS).